NAlexPear/bikesled/README.md

     ```
 + Bikesled will output an HTML document that contains all of your documentation.
 It's up to you how to serve that document.
 + Bikesled works with your project's pre-existing module structure!
 All you need to do is configure which modules to import, and Bikesled will use the resources available in your project to build your documentation.
 + Configure Bikesled with a `.bikesledrc` file in your project's root directory.
+Point to modules that already exist in your project, or point to a module directory filled with custom modules, annotations, and data.
++ Working with a specific framework?
+Check out the Bikesled plug-ins for the following frameworks:
+    + Backbone